Quitch/GW-AI-Overhaul/README.md

 The Tougher Commanders setting can cause issues with specific personalities, in specific landing locations, when operating with very low eco rates.

+**Q. Why aren't awarded bounties aren't showing on the player list?**

+Galactic War hides eco modifies from the player list.
+The bounties are still being awarded.
+If you gain one it will show below your eco bar.

 ## Known Issues

 1. Continue War does not continue the war if more than one enemy faction remains alive.
 Use Quit then Return to Galactic War to work around this.